Iowa School Counselor Certification

 Initial Iowa School Counselor Certification

-Applicants for an Iowa school counselor license, who do not have two (2) years of successful service as a school counselor in an Iowa public school, or three (3) years in an accredited Iowa private school or an out-of-state education setting, will receive an Initial Professional Service license, which is valid for two (2) years.
+Applicants for an Iowa school counselor license who do not have two (2) years of successful service as a school counselor in an Iowa public school or three (3) years in an accredited Iowa private school or an out-of-state education setting, will receive an Initial Professional Service license, which is valid for two (2) years.

-Upon completion of the aforementioned employment requirement, applicants will receive the Professional Service license, which is valid for five (5) years.
+Upon completion of the aforementioned employment requirement, applicants will receive the Full Professional Service license, which is valid for five (5) years.

 Step 1: Education Requirements